tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ![image](https://github.com/user-attachments/assets/6d907b39-1591-4a20-8dc1-0cc477df8881)

 2. There are a lot of categorical columns that have from 4 to 5 possible answers.
 Due to this, feature selection algorithm can mistakenly highlight a feature as important, while there are kinda similar responses that just swapped their places.
 For instance, look again at the response distribution of the qustion "Do you feel that being identified as a person with a mental health issue would hurt your career?"
 The first 2 answers, "maybe" and "yes, i think it would" just swapping their places for each cluster.
 However, the meaning of these responses can be interpreted as "i'm not sure" and "i'm not sure, but i'm inclined to say yes", respectively.
 These are answers with varying degrees of confidence.
 For this reason, I assume that it would be good to try ordinal encoding for such questions instead of label encoding that was used in this work.
+3. There are 3 cluster algorithm than were used in this task.
+To make the interpretation process less complex, a certain model can be chosen for clustering and further interpretation.
+For example BIC/AIC criterions can be used for model selection[5]
-3. To make graphs with response distributions easier to read and interpret, pie charts can be plotted instead of bars.
+4. To make graphs with response distributions easier to read and interpret, pie charts can be plotted instead of bars.
 It would help to see the percentage of participants that had chosen the certain answer.

 ## 7. Worth to mention
 1. In the archive with the results you can find the folder "2 clusters, without text".
 It contains the results for 2 clusters when textual columns aren't considered.
 These results weren't discussed here.
 The reason is why I didn't discuss them is that the output selected feature are the same to those we discussed in 5.3.1 and 5.3.2 section.
 There sis only one feature that become important due to different clustering results: "Were you aware of the options for mental health care provided by your previous employers?"
 The response distribution is predictible: the majority of the one group isn't awared about the options, while the other group was aware about some or all of them.
 Everything else is nearly idetical to results that we discussed in "5.3.1 With textual columns (features), 2 clusters" section.